-In the past months, I’ve seen a lot of businesses claiming to fail because of Covid-19, but that’s not entirely true.
+In the past months, I’ve seen a lot of business claiming to fail because of Covid-19, but that’s not entirely true.
 Of course, for most physical businesses, it can be hard to stay on the line, because we all have to respect the social distancing guidelines, but how about creatives?

 Like many other people out there, I work in a highly creative field, and I was lucky enough to be able to continue working from the comfort of my living room.
 Still, I see many other creatives blaming their fall on Covid-19.
 I’ll go ahead and tell you everything that’s wrong with that in one moment.

 Because new times require new ways of marketing, it’s time for all of us to adapt to a new and improved world, of course, in online.
 And there’s a place for everyone.
 Of course, I’m mostly talking about online stores, blogs, photographers, web designers, photographers, content writers, and basically everything that can be done online.

 Personally I never understood why I’d have to go to work if I can do everything from where I am.
 Why commute and spend time in an office full of people that will only distract me?
 Well, I guess people are different, but let’s take a look at the reasons why most businesses fail.